DiligentGraphics/DiligentEngine/README.md

 ### Your Project Does Not Use Cmake

 If your project doesn't use CMake, it is recommended to build libraries with CMake and add them to your build system.
-For Windows platforms, you can download the latest build artifacts from [appveyor](https://ci.appveyor.com/project/DiligentGraphics/diligentcore).
+You can download the latest build artifacts from [GitHub](https://github.com/DiligentGraphics/DiligentCore/actions).

 Global CMake installation directory is controlled by [CMAKE_INTALL_PREFIX](https://cmake.org/cmake/help/latest/variable/CMAKE_INSTALL_PREFIX.html) variable.